astropy/astropy-APEs/APE1.rst

 Similar to the APE development procedure, the update champion should discuss their desired changes with the Astropy community (e.g., through the astropy-dev mailing list).
-Following a discussion on astropy-dev, the APE update should be submitted as a Pull Request which should be advertised on astropy-dev.
+Following a discussion on astropy-dev, the APE update should be submitted as a pull request which should be advertised on astropy-dev.

 The APE should be modified directly without annotating the changes.
 If not already listed, the update champion can add themselves to the author list for